Skip to Content

 8. Final Order: Once a decision is made by the court, a final order outlining the time-sharing schedule and parental responsibility arrangement will be issued.
 This order is legally binding and must be followed by both parents.

-How to Modify Child Custody in West Palm Beach
+How to Modify Child Custody with an Attorney in West Palm Beach

 The Florida court system understands that life circumstances change.
 As such, either parent has the right to petition to modify an existing child custody arrangement.
 Florida law forbids granting a modification because one parent is dissatisfied with the arrangement, but the state will allow modifications in the event: